keithasaurus/koda-validate/docs/philosophy/overview.rst

     take a look at Extension.
 The simplest way to work around :class:`Validator` quirks in Koda Validate is often to write your own.

-Agnostic
+Flexible
 --------
 :class:`Validator`\s, :class:`Predicate`\s and :class:`Processor`\s in Koda Validate are not coupled with any specific framework, serialization format, or language.
 Instead Koda Validate aims to make it straightforward to contextualize validation outputs and artifacts, by writing *interpreters* that consume a :class:`Validator` and produce some output.
 This effectively makes Koda Validate just as easy to work with in any framework, format or langauge.

-See :ref:`how_to/metadata:Metadata` for more info.
+More info is available at :ref:`how_to/metadata:Metadata`.